rhomobile/rhomobile-docs/docs/en/edge/guide/nonrhostudio.md

 	rake uninstall:android                   # uninstall from emulator
 	rake uninstall:android:device            # uninstall from device

-> Note: Windows Mobile/CE apps that use the Webkit will not be able to run in the Windows Mobile Emulator due to memory limitations.
+> Note: Windows Mobile/CE apps that use the Webkit will not be able to run in the Windows Mobile Emulator due to memory limitations in the emulator.